Collect the connection pool performance, usage and availability metrics for Oracle Weblogic.

 (22 * # of WebLogic Connection Pools and Server Runtimes) + (1 * # of WebLogic Connection Pools and Config Paths) + (3 * # of WebLogic Connection Pools, Server Runtimes, and JMS Server Runtimes) + (2 * # of Server runtimes)

-In the Dynatrace classic licensing model, extensions will consume Davis Data Units (DDUs) at the rate of .001 DDUs per metric data point.
+In the classic licensing model, metric ingestion consumes Davis Data Units (DDUs) at the rate of .001 DDUs per metric data point.
+Multiply the above formula for annual data points by .001 to estimate annual DDU usage.

-When activating your extension using monitoring configuration, you can limit monitoring to one of the feature sets.
+When activating your extension using a monitoring configuration, you can limit monitoring to one of the feature sets.
 To work properly, the extension has to collect at least one metric after the activation.

 In highly segmented networks, feature sets can reflect the segments of your environment.
 Then, when you create a monitoring configuration, you can select a feature set and a corresponding ActiveGate group that can connect to this particular segment.